AndroidHell/YellowCityWebDesigns/src/content/news/hello-world.md

 ### Join Me in Celebrating

-To celebrate the launch of my business, I am offering a special discount for my first clients.
+To celebrate the launch of my business, I am offering a special discounted price for my first clients.
 Whether you're a small business owner looking to establish an online presence or an individual wanting to showcase your portfolio, now is the perfect time to get started.
 Let's create something amazing together!

 Thank you, Amarillo, for welcoming me into your community.
 I look forward to working with you and helping your business thrive in the digital landscape.